The Best Dog Parks in Toronto

 Just east of Ontario Place along the Martin Goodman Trail and just along the waterfront is this oak and maple tree-filled park with a substantial off-leash area for dogs.
 It's a popular spot for nearby condo dwellers and a great place to catch a breeze down the lake.

-This is a well-loved spot along St. Clair West, thanks in part to the Artscape Wychwood Barns.
-The dog park here may not have lengthy trails or be as large as others, but its location is what earns it a spot on this list.
-The space is outfitted with picnic tables, so owners can kick back while their dogs play.

-Known mainly for its scenic walking trails, which are great for dog walking (if you don't mind keeping your fur pal on a leash), this park near Leslie and Eglinton has a small off-leash section, but it features poop bags and seating for owners.
+Tucked away in this Rosedale green space is a dog area large enough for your furry friend to frolic to its heart's content.
+The space is well-loved because it doesn't feel as caged in as others in the city.
+It's also equipped with plenty of seating for owners and a dog-drinking fountain.

 This park's off-leash area in Etobicoke is one of the largest.
-Its crowning jewel is the creek, where your four-legged friend can splash around and grab a drink.
+Its crown jewel is the creek, where your dog can splash around and grab a drink.
 The area is definitely not as manicured as some of the downtown parks on this list, but that's part of its charm.
 A huge plus is that there's free parking nearby.

-When the weather is nice, there's no better place to be than the beach.
-This secluded stretch of sand near the Port Lands is the place to go with your pooch if you're looking for a quiet shoreline, water for splashing and trails.
-There's usually plenty of parking and all sizes of dogs.

-Tucked away in this Rosedale park you'll find a dog area large enough for your four-legged friend to frolic to his/her heart's content.
-The space is well-loved because it doesn't feel as caged in as others in the city.
-It's also equipped with plenty of seating for owners, and a dog-drinking fountain.

 Join the conversation Load comments